euflauzinoandre/calculator-js/README.md

 # calculator-js
- calculator inspired by the iPhone calculator, built with HTML, CSS and vanilla JavaScript.
+Calculator inspired by the iPhone calculator, built with HTML, CSS and vanilla JavaScript.